BestTimesToVisit.com Logo

 Cost:Negotiable, expect to pay around NPR 200-500 for shorter trips within the city center.

 Tip:Always agree on a price beforehand.
-Download the Pathao app for a more reliable and transparent experience.
-Avoid taxis during peak hours (7-9 am and 5-7 pm) to prevent getting stuck in traffic.
+Download the Pathao app for a more reliable and transparent experience with pre-determined fares.
+Avoid taxis at night in less populated areas if traveling alone.

 Walking

-Kathmandu's city center is relatively compact and easily walkable, especially in the Thamel tourist area.
-Walking allows you to soak in the atmosphere and discover hidden gems.
+Kathmandu's city center is relatively compact and easily walkable, especially in areas like Thamel.
+This allows for a more immersive experience.

 Cost:Free